Ernst Ludwig Kirchner: Davos, 1917-1938

 Kirchner was then admitted to The Bellevue Sanatorium, run by Ludwig Binswanger, in Kreuzlingen where he continued to produce paintings and woodcuts.
-In 1918, Kirchner was given a residence permit and he moved to "In den Lärchen" in Frauenkirch Davos where he rented a room on the first floor and eventually the above rooms in 1919, which he decorated with furniture that he carved.
+In 1918, Kirchner was given a residence permit and he moved to "In den Lärchen" in Frauenkirch Davos, where he rented a room on the first floor and eventually the above rooms in 1919, which he decorated with furniture that he carved.
 He wrote of the house to Henry van de Velde: "I'm living in a beautiful old Grisons house with a kitchen that looks like Rembrandt's studio".
 Kirchner overcame his illness and, although he was still dependent on morphine, his doctor was slowly decreasing his doses.
-He also writes "A Painter's Credo" where he states: "There is an intellectual guardianship over the world, it is man....
+He also wrote "A Painter's Credo" where he states: "There is an intellectual guardianship over the world, it is man....
 This is the last judgement, before them you stand.....
 They help you when you work.
 You can thank them only through work.
 When you want to die, they sometimes appear to you.
 When you are completely empty and completely open, you belong to them".
 Erna Schilling, his life partner, visited him periodically in Frauenkirch, while also maintaining a residence in Berlin to take care of Kirchner's business there.

 Kirchner continued to work through 1919 and 1920 as his health also rapidly improved.

 His reputation grew with several exhibitions in Germany and Switzerland in 1920.
 He was provided with many subjects to paint as he came to know the farmers of the area, who were amazed by Kirchner's gramophone.
-Kirchner writes of the people of Davos: "The people who live here are proud.
+Kirchner wrote of the people of Davos: "The people who live here are proud.
 The hard work, which is done with great love, the way they treat animals (you very seldom see an animal being mishandled) entitle them to be proud.
 In most cases, work here has reached the ideal standard of being done with love.
 You can see it in the movements of their hands.
 And that, in turn, ennobles the facial expression and imbues all personal contacts with a great delicacy.
 This is a country in which democracy has become reality.
 Here a man's word still counts, and you need have no fears about sleeping with your doors open.
 I am so happy to be allowed to be here, and through hard work I should like to thank the people for the kindness they have shown me".
 Kirchner began writing critiques of his own art under the pseudonym of Louis de Marsalle in order to control public opinion of him and free himself of dependence upon the art critics of the day.